isabella232/mobile-services.de-DE/help/android/acquisition-main/acquisition.md

 >[!IMPORTANT]
 >
->Um die Akquise zu nutzen, ist SDK-Version 4.1 oder höher **erforderlich**.
+>To use Acquisition, you **must** have SDK version 4.1 or later.

-Akquise-Links müssen in Adobe Mobile Services generiert werden.
+Akquise-Links müssen in Adobe Mobile-Diensten erstellt werden.
 Weitere Informationen finden Sie in [Akquise](/help/using/acquisition-main/acquisition-main.md).

 **In SDK-Versionen 4.18.0 und höher**: